stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 To onboard application in stakater app agility platform, you need to configure application and gitops repository.
 Following are the changes you need to make in order to on-board application.

+Replace angle brackets with following values in below templates:
+  - \<team> : Name of the team
+  - \<application> : Name of git repository of the application
+  - \<env>:  Environment name
+  - \<gitops-repo>:  url of your gitops repo
+  - \<nexus-repo>: url of nexus repository

 ### 1. Application Repo